-- In the past week, all indicators of ILI activity decreased, except for the number of ILI-related presentations to EDs and the number of respiratory illness presentations to EDs which increased. - Influenza notifications decreased in the past week and remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 302 notifications.
-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area also decreased this week.
-Genomic sequencing of clinical samples and SARS-CoV-2 wastewater fragments indicated that SARS-CoV-2 Omicron sub-lineages JN.1.X and XEC predominated clinical samples, while KP.3.X predominated wastewater.
+- In the past week, most indicators of ILI activity decreased or remained stable, except for the number of ILI-related presentations and admissions to EDs which increased. - Influenza notifications decreased to 417 cases but remains above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week to 53 notifications. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 158 notifications.
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased this week.
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC and KP.3.X predominated in wastewater samples and Omicron sub-variant XEC and KP.X predominated in clinical samples.
 See COVID-19 wastewater dashboard.